 Wilkes began guiding the clerk's office during a time when Liberty County was urbanizing as the result of population increases caused primarily by growth at Fort Stewart, the largest U.S. Army military installation east of the Mississippi River, and at a time when automation for clerk's office and the courts was virtually nonexistent.
 Under his tutelage and in partnership with a private software company (Tailored Business Systems), various computer-based IBM mainframe applications were developed between 1984 and 1986 to enable clerk's office staff to effectively, economically and professionally perform statutory duties for jury management, accounting, case management and real and personal property.
 In 1994, Wilkes partnered with Harris Custom Programming (the company that bought out Tailored Business Systems' court applications) to create one of the state's first pc-based local-area-networks for Georgia's courts, providing further enhancements essential for containing costs and increasing productivity, most which are now standard in clerk's offices throughout the state.
-Notable enhancements included development of a comprehensive jury management system, digital imaging of court and land records, web-based (remote) access to court case information, online payment of traffic fines, and magistrate court e-filing.
+Notable enhancements included development of a comprehensive jury management system, digital imaging of court and land records, web-based (remote) access to court case information, online payment of traffic fines, and court e-filing.

 Wilkes and former Gwinnett County Clerk of Superior Court, Gary Yates, were the architects of the Georgia Superior Court Clerks' Cooperative Authority

 (GSCCCA), a one-of-a-kind state authority created by Georgia legislators under the auspices of superior court clerks of the state to create and operate the nation's first Uniform Commercial Code (UCC) registry.
 Wilkes was inaugural executive director of the GSCCCA and served twice as its interim executive director in 1990 and 1991.
-He was elected to the Board of Directors of GSCCCA
+He was appointed to the Board of Directors of GSCCCA

 In 1989, Wilkes created and developed one of the nation's first court websites (www.libertyco.com